Don't know what a transfer agent is? You're not alone.

 Registered shareholders are individuals or entities who purchased or were issued stock directly from the company.
 They are individually listed by name as "shareholders of record" on the company register, which is managed by the company's transfer agent.
 The transfer agent maintains contact information for these shareholders and handles the purchase or issuance, dividend payments, transfer or sale of their shares.

-Beneficial shareholders own the economic value and benefits of their shares, but these shares aren't registered under the holders' names, but rather a "street name," and held by a middleman, like a broker/dealer.
-The majority of investors are beneficial shareholders.
-By default, they are non-objecting beneficial owners (or NOBO) meaning their name, share position and address are shared with the companies they've invested in.
-Beneficial shareholders must specifically opt out, becoming an objecting beneficial owner (or OBO) to have their information withheld.
+Beneficial shareholders own their shares under a “street name” through a broker/dealer instead of being directly registered.
+The majority of investors own their shares this way.
+By default, they are non-objecting beneficial owners (NOBO) meaning their name, share position and address are shared with the companies they've invested in.
+Beneficial shareholders must specifically opt out, becoming an objecting beneficial owner (OBO) to have their information withheld.

-One of the core responsibilities of a transfer agent is to maintain and manage records for their clients.
-This is the official listing of all registered shares and shareholders, and it includes the shareholder's name and contact information, along with records of dividends paid and other important shareholder information.
+One of the core responsibilities of a transfer agent is maintaining and managing records for their clients.
+This is the official listing of all registered shares and shareholders, and it includes information such as the shareholder's name and address, as well as stock history, including past transfers, sales and records of dividends paid.
 The transfer agent must make every effort to keep this information current.

-The transfer agent ensures that dividends and distributions get to the right person in the right place.
-It is the transfer agent's responsibility to update the record with a new address or new contact information if a shareholder makes changes.
+It is the transfer agent's responsibility to update shareholder records with a new address or new contact information if a shareholder makes changes in order to ensure mailings and distributions get to the right person in the right place.

 Payments & reporting